arlogy/jsu/doc/jsu_common.md

         }));
         i = 0;
         console.log(cloneDeep(obj, undefined, (value, cache) => {
-            if(value instanceof Person) {
             // this example shows how to use the cache:
+            //     - cache.add(key, value) maps a key to a value in the cache
+            //     - cache.get(key) returns the value corresponding to a key in the cache, or undefined otherwise;
+            //       thus, a key must not be mapped to undefined;
-                //     - always check cache.get() before using cache.add();
-                //       this is to avoid duplicate keys in cache
+            //       cache.get() must also be checked before using cache.add() to avoid duplicate keys in the cache
-                //     - when a value is cached, the entry in the cache will be
+            //     - when a value is cached, the entry in the cache will be used, and this function will not be called if(value instanceof Person) {
-                //       used instead of trying the custom cloning function const copy = cache.get(value); // will be undefined if no entry exists in the cache for the given key
+                console.log('custom cloning once due to caching...');
+                // return an already cached copy or a newly cached copy const copy = cache.get(value);
-                                               // thus, a key must not be mapped to undefined return copy !== undefined ? copy : cache.add(value, ++i);
+                return copy !== undefined ? copy : cache.add(value, ++i);
             }
             return undefined; // skip custom cloning